Péter Eötvös: Life and career

-Péter Eötvös was born on 2 January 1944 in Székelyudvarhely, Transylvania, then part of Hungary, now in Romania.
+Péter Eötvös was born on 2 January 1944 in Székelyudvarhely, Transylvania, then part of Hungary, now Romania.
 Although his family had to flee from there when he was aged one, he thought of Transylvania and its cosmopolitism as his home.
 As a child, he received a thorough musical education, which included becoming familiar with works by the Hungarian composer Béla Bartók.
 Eötvös later expressed his feelings of a strong link between Hungarian grammar and the music of Bartók, claiming that the specific "Hungarian" interpretations of music by Bartók and Zoltán Kodály (as well as other Hungarian conductors such as George Szell, Ferenc Fricsay, Eugene Ormandy, Georg Solti and Fritz Reiner) incorporated the subtle accents and rhythms of the Hungarian language.

 Eötvös's mother, a pianist, participated in the musical and intellectual life of Budapest and took her son to many performances and rehearsals of opera, operetta and theatre.
 He learned the piano and also wrote plays and small pieces.
 He won a composition contest at the age eleven and was then noticed in the Hungarian artistic world.
 He met the Hungarian-Austrian composer György Ligeti, who was 21 years his senior.
 Ligeti recommended him to Kodály at the Franz Liszt Academy of Music.
-Eötvös was accepted with honours at the Academy at age 14.
+Eötvös was accepted with honours at the academy at age 14.
 There, upon Kodály's advice, he studied composition with János Viski.

 In 1958, he was asked to accompany film projections with improvisations on piano and Hammond organ.
 He was then asked to write scores for theatre and cinema.
 By 1970, he had composed several pieces of utility music.
 During a period of ten years he developed personal musical preferences, for Gesualdo (the idea of the madrigal returns in pieces such as Drei Madrigalkomödien and Tri sestry), American jazz of the 1960s, electronic music (of which Karlheinz Stockhausen's figure was inseparable), and Pierre Boulez, among others.

 Eötvös received a German Academic Exchange Service (DAAD) scholarship to study abroad in 1966, leaving for Cologne following the examples of Kurtág and Ligeti.
 The Hochschule für Musik Köln and the studio of the broadcaster Westdeutscher Rundfunk worked together at that time, which allowed students to use advanced technology in one of the best studios in Europe.
 Eötvös worked there from 1971 to 1979.
 He studied composition with Bernd Alois Zimmermann, as well as conducting.
 He met Stockhausen, already being familiar with his work.
 Eötvös became Stockhausen's engineer and copyist (the score of Telemusik is copied by him), as well as his musician and conductor; he performed at the Expo '70 in Osaka for months, and he conducted the La Scala premiere of Donnerstag aus Licht in 1981, as well as its Covent Garden performances in 1985.